Samyuktha Varma's Yoga Pictures Go Viral: Is A Comeback On Cards?

 Dhaksh's Mother

 Biju Menon and Samyuktha Varma are the proud parents of the 11-year-old Dhaksh Dharmik.
-The actress prefers being around her son all the time, and that is the main reason for her decision to stay away from film.
+The actress prefers being around her son all the time, and that is the main reason for her decision to stay away from films.

 Comeback Plans